What does OPE do?

 Who investigates complaints?

-The offices that investigate complaints includes Human Resources, Faculty Affairs, Title IX, the Office of Equity and Diversity, the Office of Ethics and Compliance, the Office of Athletic Compliance, the Office of Conduct, Accountability and Professionalism (OCAP) and the Office of Internal Audit.
+The offices that investigate complaints includes Human Resources, Faculty Affairs, the Office for Equity, Equal Opportunity, and Title IX, the Office of Culture, Ethics and Compliance, the Office of Athletic Compliance, the Office of Conduct, Accountability and Professionalism (OCAP), Student Affairs, and the Office of Audit Services.

 There are instances when OPE will be charged with conducting formal investigations.
 OPE only investigates cases in specific instances at the direction of the OPE vice president or university senior leadership.